This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

-Take a ten minute walk to London’s famous Brick Lane, an eclectic East London neighbourhood that is known for its flea markets, smart street-art and its world famous boiled bagels.
+Take a ten minute walk to London’s famous Brick Lane, an eclectic East London neighbourhood that is known for its flea markets, vintage clothes shops, street art, Indian restaurants and it’s world famous boiled bagels.
 Two bagels stores here are incredibly famous and popular: Beigel Bake and Brick Lane Bagel Shop – both open 24 hours but expect huge queues during the day.

 If your visit to Brick Lane and Liverpool Street Station happens to be on a Sunday, we’d also recommend combining it with Columbia Road Flower Market, a 20 minute walk away from the main station concourse– read our full blog about Columbia Road >

 YOU MIGHT LIKE: Indian Secret Food Tour of London’s East End

 YOU MIGHT LIKE: Things to do in Bethnal Green, London

 The gateway between the Square Mile and central London, Shoreditch is East London’s edgier, hipster hangout and a little removed from the suits you’d usually see around Liverpool Street.